Do you have a diabetic dog? Do you want to learn more about how to test blood sugar in dogs?

 1. Maintain a Healthy Weight

-Obesity in dogs can be put that at a much higher risk of becoming diabetic.
+Obesity in dogs can put that at a much higher risk of becoming diabetic.
+Obese dogs need to lose weight to lower the risk of becoming diabetic.
 Regular exercise and a healthy diet can go a long way to preventing diabetes.

 2. Portion Control & Diet